Manuscripts

 Literature

-Descriptions of the medieval and modern historical manuscripts can be found in the printed catalogues.
+Descriptions of the medieval and modern historical manuscripts can be found in the printed catalogs.

 Handschriften aus dem Augustiner-Chorherrenstift Neunkirchen am Brand.
-Neunkirchen am Brand, 1989 (catalogue).
+Neunkirchen am Brand, 1989 (catalog).

 Schreibkunst.
 Mittelalterliche Buchmalerei aus dem Kloster Seeon.
-Augsburg, 1994 (catalogue).
+Augsburg, 1994 (catalog).

 Taegert, Werner: Edler Schatz holden Erinnerns.
 Bilder in Stammbüchern der Staatsbibliothek Bamberg aus vier Jahrhunderten.
 Bamberg, 1995 (digitized version).